On optimizing discrete Morse functions: Gradient paths in lexicographic discrete Morse functions

-Thus, constructing such a path will show that the pair of critical cells may be cancelled by reversing the gradient path, yielding a larger acyclic matching in which these cells are no longer critical.

-\begin{thm} Let $M$ be a lexicographic discrete Morse function satisfying the ordered level property, with critical cells $\tau ,\sigma $ as above.
-Suppose for each $k< r < l$, $s_r$ acts effectively on any chain $C$ that (1) coincides with $\tau $ except strictly between ranks $i_0$ and $j$, (2) has a descent at rank $r$ and (3) includes ranks $r\pm 1$.
+\begin{thm} Let $M$ be a lexicographic discrete Morse function satisfying the ordered zigzag property, with critical cells $\tau ,\sigma $ as above.
+Suppose for each $k< r < l$, $s_r$ acts effectively on any chain $C$ that (1) coincides with $\tau $ except strictly between ranks $i_0$ and $j$, (2) has a descent at rank $r$, and (3) includes ranks $r\pm 1$.
 Let $\omega $ be a reduced expression that acts effectively on $\tau^{(p+1)}$ in such a way that $\omega $ followed by some $d_r$ for $k<r<l$ yields a critical cell $\sigma^{(p)}$ that agrees with $\tau $ except between ranks $i_0$ and $j$.
-Then the resulting gradient path from $\tau $ to $\sigma $ is unique and hence reversible unless the gradient path ends with steps $s_{r+1}\circ s_{r} \circ d_{r+1}$ or differs by commutation relations from one ending this way.
-In this case, there are exactly two gradient paths from $\tau $ to $\sigma $. \end{thm}
+Then the gradient path from $\tau $ to $\sigma $ is unique unless it ends with steps $s_{r+1}\circ s_{r} \circ d_{r+1}$ or differs by commutation relations from one ending this way, in which case there are exactly two gradient paths from $\tau $ to $\sigma $. \end{thm}